MyAUF

 CPJLNN180 Introduction to Journalism

 3 semester credits.
 This course teaches students the basic writing skills necessary for news reporting.
 Students will perform several in-class writing assignments based on news leads.
 Topics will progress from short news items to longer stories with more complex issues and topics.
 Students will learn to gather facts through skillful interviewing techniques, practiced during role-playing exercises in class.
 Other topics include how to write under pressure for a deadline, develop and verify sources, and structure news stories to capture and retain the attention of the reader.
 Some exercises such as interviewing and fact gathering will be carried out in the field.
+Course projects and activities will contribute with the journalism activities of Blending, the magazine of AUF’s campus press Ingorda.

 CPJLWM250 Writing for Digital Media